Updated: Feb 15

-Mere five years ago, travelling was only a distant dream, my world shattered, upside down, in chaos.
+Mere five years ago, travelling was only a distant dream.
 I remember the whole Saturdays spent in Waterstones bookstore, travel section, browsing through the travel guides, writing down my dream destinations - Greek islands, Italy, Sicily, Portugal, smiling when making notes in my notebook, planning, dreaming.

 It was May 2017 in a small, sunny room in West London when I started morning writing.
 As I was writing, every morning, my confusion and sadness gave way to newly found strength.
 I finally found a way to “right” my life.